CodingMentalModels/symbolic-manipulation-engine/README.md

 In each case, the point is to have a `Context` (or several) which provide valid transformations of symbols in that context.

+## Type System

+A type system is necessary because:
+- It allows us to constrain the types of valid transformations in a super useful way.
+- When we write math, we implicitly know what types things are, and notation, etc. reflects that.

+Our type system should:
+- Allow for different "arities" of symbols; that is, how many "arguments" they take.
+    - `5` has arity 0
+    - `+` has arity 2
+    - `!` (factorial) has arity 1
+- Allow for "return types", e.g. `+` returns a $\mathbb{R}$, a logical predicate returns a boolean.
+This allows nesting of `SymbolNode`s.
+- Model and enforce a type hierarchy, to allow e.g. $\mathbb{N} \subset \mathbb{Z} \subset \mathbb{Q} \subset \ldots$.
+- Each "function signature" (i.e. arity, return type) gets its own hierarchy.
+    - A 0-arity symbol with a return type is not the same as a 0-arity symbol of that type.  e.g. $x \in \mathbb{Z}$ and $y \in \cdot \mapsto \mathbb{Z}$ are considered different types.
+- Allow transformations to be predicated on the types of the variables involved.

 ## Features